threeify/threeify-glsl-transpiler/README.md

 `;
 ```

-Which you can use in your code via:
+Which you can use in your JavaScript code via:

 ```javascript
 import rgbe_code from 'rgbe.glsl.js';